disha2sinha/Object-Oriented-Programming-in-Java/README.md

 Private methods cannot be overridden as they are bonded during compile time.
 Therefore we can’t even override private methods in a subclass.

+It is possible to have different return type for a overriding method in child class, but child’s return type must be sub-type of parent class’ return type.
+This is known as covariant return type.

+**Code20:[MethodOverriding3.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/MethodOverriding3.java):** A program to demonstrate that parent class overriden method can be called in overriding method of sub class using super keyword.

 ### DYNAMIC METHOD DISPATCH/RUN-TIME POLYMORPHISM:

 Method Overriding is one of the ways in which Java supports Run-time polymorphism.Dynamic Method Dispatch is a process in which a call to a overriden method is resolved during runtime rather than compile time.